About Memory Leaks

 }

-An array defined with the global keyword will not be reclaimed after the function or class method finishes execution, so it is a long lifespan array.
-The code above will produce a memory leak as requests continue to increase.
-Similarly, an array defined with the static keyword within a function or method is also a long lifespan array; if the array expands infinitely, it will also lead to a memory leak, such as:
+Arrays defined with the global keyword are not reclaimed when a function or class method completes, so they have a long life cycle.
+The above code will cause a memory leak as requests keep increasing.
+Similarly, arrays defined with the static keyword inside a function or method are also long life cycle arrays; if such an array keeps expanding, it will cause a memory leak, for example:

 class Index